Consider this: Amy has been feeling anxious for some time and it's starting to have a negative impact on her life.

 Let's look at Amy's journey from feeling anxious to sitting in your counselling room...

-Amy is struggling with anxiety, and added to that anxiety is the extra anxiety around finding a counsellor that's right for her.
-Are you making it hard for clients to choose you?
+Amy is struggling with anxiety, and added to that anxiety is the extra anxiety around finding a therapist that's right for her.

 How does she choose from the hundreds out there?